omoth20s/cool-stuff/README.md

 Manifest:

-  •	Graphic_chess.pde
+  -	Graphic_chess.pde

-  •	You will also need to download the picture with all the chess pieces from this website: http://www.wpclipart.com/recreation/games/chess/chess_set_symbols.png.html
+  -	You will also need to download the picture with all the chess pieces from this website: http://www.wpclipart.com/recreation/games/chess/chess_set_symbols.png.html

+  -	chess.ino

+  -	makeblock XY Plotter

 Installation: